ZhaoYilin/moha/docs/_sources/quickstart_installation.rst.txt

 Compiling from source code
 ==========================
-This the the recommended way to install moha.
+This section gives the recommended way to install MoHa.
 One can find the source code on Github https://github.com/ZhaoYilin/moha.

 Prerequisites
 -------------
-To manual install the package, make sure you have the following dependencies:
+To manually install the package, make sure to have the following dependencies:

 * Python >=3.5
 * numpy >=1.13.1
 * scipy >=0.19.1
 * pytest >=6.2.5

-These prerequistied modules can be installed with conda or pip:
+To install the prerequisite modules, use the conda or pip command:

 * Conda